Financial Fitness | Present Your Best Financial Physique for a Mortgage Loan

 People refinance for different reasons: they might want to consolidate debt, make home improvements (like finishing a basement or adding a garage), or garner the benefits of paying a lower-interest loan.
 Still more might want to switch from a 30- year loan to a 15-year loan—the latter lets you pay less interest over time and allows you to pay your mortgage off faster.

 Typically, you want to save 1% when you refinance.
-A mortgage adviser at Firstxtra can take a look at what you’re currently paying in interest, how much life is left on your loan, how much it will cost to close and if it will save you more in the long run to re-fi.
-You may give this a look if you’re planning to refinance your mortgage.
+Take a look at what you’re currently paying in interest, how much life is left on your loan, how much it will cost to close and if it will save you more in the long run to re-fi.

 Decrease your debt (and don’t open any new lines of credit)